snakedye/kile/README.md

 This command is set the outer layout of the tag to vertical (v) and the inner layout to [ dwindle (D), horizontal (h) ].

-The `app_id` at the end the preferred application.
-The application matching that app_id will be automatically brought to the main area.
+The last element is the window.
+An application matching that app_id or tagmask will be automatically brought to the main area.

 All the fields except the first are escapable i.e you need to say which tag you want to declare or edit but can ommit to put something in